Ron Hines DVM PhD

-A less diplomatic but more honest way to present this would have been to explain that the byproduct in its pet food is actually a mixture of low-priced discards from the slaughterhouse industry that was unmarketable for human consumption for one reason or another.
-You can read what the process really involves here, here & here
+A less diplomatic but more honest way to present this would have been to explain that the byproduct in its pet food is actually a mixture of low-priced discards from the slaughterhouse industry that were unmarketable for human consumption for one reason or another.
+You can read what the process really involves here, here & here.

 The American Veterinary Medical Association AVMA